siegeon/magic.lambda.scheduler/README.md

       log.info:Executing repeating task
 ```

 The above will evaluate your task every 50 second.
 The above _"seconds"_ can be exchanged with _"minutes"_, _"hours"_, _"days"_, _"weeks"_ or _"months"_.
-Notice, this allows you to have very large values, to have tasks that are repeating _very seldom_,
+Notice, this allows you to have very large values, to have tasks that are
-such as the following illustrates.
+repeating _very rarely_, such as the following illustrates.

 ```
 wait.tasks.create:task-id